Leila Denmark: Early life and education

 Born in Portal, Georgia, Leila Alice Daughtry was the third of 12 children of Elerbee and Alice Cornelia (Hendricks) Daughtry.
 Her paternal uncle was Missouri Congressman James Alexander Daugherty.
-She was the older sister of Clyde Daughtry (1910–85), who is known for shooting the only known authentic color footage of the attack on Pearl Harbor.
+She was the older sister of Clyde Daughtry, who is known for shooting the only known authentic color footage of the attack on Pearl Harbor.

-She attended Tift College in Forsyth, Georgia, where she trained to be a teacher.
-She studied chemistry and physics at Mercer University in Macon.
-She decided to attend medical school when her fiancé John Eustace Denmark (1899–1990) was posted to Java, Dutch Indies, by the United States Department of State, as no wives were allowed to accompany their spouses to that post.

-Daughtry was the only woman in the 1928 graduating class of the Medical College of Georgia in Augusta, and the third woman ever to graduate from the school with a medical degree.
+Denmark attended Tift College where she trained to be a teacher, and studied Chemistry and Physics at Mercer University.
+She accepted a marriage proposal from John Eustace Denmark, who was soon deployed to Java, Dutch Indies by the U.S. Department of State.
+Because wives were forbidden from joining, Denmark decided to attend medical school.
+She graduated from Medical College of Georgia in 1928 as the only woman in her class, and the school's third woman ever to graduate with a medical degree.

-John Eustace Denmark had returned from his overseas assignment and they married on June 11, 1928, soon after she received her medical diploma.
+John Eustace Denmark returned from overseas and they married on June 11, 1928, soon after she received her medical diploma.
 They had one child together, Mary, on November 19, 1930.
 Leila Denmark was a registered Democrat and a practicing Baptist.

 Medical career

-Denmark accepted a residency at Grady Memorial Hospital in Atlanta, Georgia, and moved to the Virginia-Highland neighborhood with her husband.
-Denmark was the first physician on staff when Henrietta Egleston Hospital, a pediatric hospital, opened on the Emory University campus.
+Denmark accepted a residency at Grady Memorial Hospital in Atlanta, Georgia, and the couple moved to the Virginia-Highland neighborhood with her husband.
+Denmark was the first physician on staff of Henrietta Egleston Hospital, a pediatric hospital, opened on the Emory University campus.
 She also developed a private practice, seeing patients in a clinic at her home.

 Denmark devoted a substantial amount of her professional time to charity.
 By 1935, she was a listed staff member at the Presbyterian Church Baby Clinic in Atlanta, while serving at Grady and maintaining a private practice.
 She conducted research from the 1930s, and especially from 1933 to 1944 in the diagnosis, treatment, and immunization of whooping cough, then frequently fatal to children.
 Denmark is credited as co-developer of the pertussis (whooping cough) vaccine, with support from Eli Lilly and Company, and Emory University.
 For this, she was awarded the Fisher Prize in 1935.

 Denmark discussed her views on child-rearing in her book Every Child Should Have a Chance (1971).
 She was among the first doctors to object to adults smoking cigarettes around children, and to pregnant women using drugs.
 She believed that drinking cow's milk is harmful.
 She also recommended that children and adults should eat fresh fruit rather than drinking fruit juices, and drink only water.
 On March 9, 2000, the Georgia General Assembly honored Denmark in a resolution.